-From the American Revolution to the present day, our financial institutions and financial practices—from banks to the stock market to tariffs to bailouts—remain at the core of our behaviors, our politics, and even our beliefs.
-The documents in this set discuss the political and social currents that have affected the nation's economy and have had an impact on the fortunes of individuals, businesses and corporations, banks and lending institutions, the stock market, and the federal government.
+From the American Revolution to the present day, our financial institutions and financial practices remain among the strongest influences on our American history and values.
+The primary documents in this set reveal the history and historical significance of the political and social currents that have affected America’s economy and have had an impact on the fortunes of individuals, businesses and corporations, banks and lending institutions, the stock market, and the federal government.

 Defining Documents in American History: The American Economy offers in-depth analysis of 89 primary source documents, tracing the history of the United States economy from the American Revolution to the effects of the COVID-19 pandemic of present day.
 These include book excerpts, speeches, political debates, testimony, court rulings, legal texts, legislative acts, essays, newspaper and magazine articles, and interviews.
 The first volume of this set focuses on commerce, controversy, booms, and busts prior to the Great Depression.
 The second volume is dedicated to the Great Depression through business and economics in recent decades.
 These documents, and more, provide an overview of the history and contemporary issues surrounding the American Economy, past and present.